OpenAI Lunar Lander – Solving with Vanilla DQN (aka Reinforcement Learning with Experience Replay)

 4. Do nothing

-Everything the game starts the lander gets tossed in a random direction with varying force as a result, it learns to cope with less than ideal situations – like getting tossed hard to the left at the start:
+Every time the game starts, the lander gets tossed in a random direction with varying force; as a result, it learns to cope with less-than-ideal situations – like getting tossed hard to the left at the start:

 Finding Terra Firma

-At around 11 hours it starts to figure that the ground is kind of nice but drifts off to the right in the process (also notice that its piloting skills are a little shaky at this point):
+At around 11 hours, it starts to figure that the ground is nice but drifts off to the right in the process (also notice that its piloting skills are a little shaky at this point):